 uuidcolumn will rejectnot-a-uuidat insert time.
 Atextcolumn will happily store it, and you find out months later when something downstream tries to parse it. - Comparison and indexing.
 The native type compares 16 bytes; the text version compares up to 36 characters with collation rules in play.
 Equality lookups and index entries are both smaller and faster on the native type.

 There is no upside to the text representation.
 The value is already human-readable when you SELECT a uuid column, so you do not even gain readability.
 Use the native type.
+This is the same lesson as picking the right column type for an IP address in Postgres: a purpose-built type beats stuffing the value into a string every time.

 Generating the value.
 You have three sensible options, and they all produce something the uuid column accepts directly: